Instagrammable and epically devourable dishes you can't miss.

 at Handsome Hog

 Little known fact: the best beverage pairing for crispy fried chicken isn’t a cold beer, but actually a chilled bottle of champagne.
 At Justin Sutherland’s Cathedral Hill restaurant, for a mere $175, guests can down some of the local celebrity chef’s incredible crusty-good bird and a bottle of bubbles.
 It’s the baller move.
+Get this meal.

 9. Nookie Challenge